-Her primary task is to make health and wellness resources more attainable for busy college students.
+Her primary task, then, is to make health and wellness resources more attainable for busy college students.

 “I just want to make sure [Western’s resources] are fully seamless—that it’s very easy to access and navigate whatever the health situation might be…I really feel like part of this role is creating those clear pathways, so that the access is there,” she elaborates.

-Swaggerty sees the other primary component of her job to be working with student leaders, particularly the Peer Health Educators (PHEs).
+Swaggerty views working with student leaders, particularly the Peer Health Educators (PHEs), as the other primary aspect of her role.
 “I recognize the value of those peer-to-peer exchanges and I really want to provide that leadership to make sure the students I work with are well-trained, well-versed, and well-prepared to be that first level of access [for other students]…I really see them as a huge component to [both] student success and successful health and wellness.”